JoeyYHT/SimplyP/README.md

 4. Download the [SimplyP repository](https://github.com/LeahJB/SimplyP) and unzip it to a location on your system

-5. Open the Anaconda command prompt, change directories to the 'SimplyP' folder (the one containing 'setup.py') and run
+5. From the Anaconda command prompt, change directories to the 'SimplyP' folder (the one containing 'setup.py') and run

         python setup.py install